 Once the application is received, an appointment is scheduled for an interview with an Eligibility Specialist to determine eligibility.
-The interview can be completed by phone or in person.
+The interview will be completed by phone.
 At that time, you will be referred to Child Support Services and the Colorado Works orientation, which are required steps to receive the cash benefits.
 You will need to attend an orientation within 14 days, where you learn about all the great resources available to you and your family.
 This is where we will start talking about your hopes, dreams and goals as well as services and expectations.
-Orientations are held each Monday, Wednesday and Friday at 10:00 a.m. in the Laramie Building.
+Orientations are held each Monday and Wednesday at 10am virtually.

-On the 4th week of each month, orientation is held on Monday, Tuesday, and Friday at 10 a.m. in the Laramie Building.
+On the 4th week of each month, orientation is held on Mondays and Tuesdays at 10am and done virtually.